syncfusion-content/uwp-docs/uwp/TreeMap/ToolTip.md

 ---
 layout: post
-title: ToolTip Support in TreeMap control
+title: Tooltip in UWP TreeMap control | Syncfusion
-description: ToolTip Support
+description: Learn here all about Tooltip support in Syncfusion UWP TreeMap (SfTreeMap) control and more.
 platform: UWP
 control: TreeMap
 documentation: ug
 ---

-# ToolTip
+# Tooltip in UWP TreeMap (SfTreeMap)

 You can enable ToolTip for TreeMap by setting ShowToolTip to “True”.
 For modifying default appearance of ToolTip, ToolTipTemplate can be specified.